The EJBCA framework for timer services handles procedures that run on a timely basis, performing various background tasks.

 HSM Keepalive services: This service should have one service running on each node, since it should keep the local PKCS#11 session alive.

 External RA service: If having multiple RAs and running very often there may be a race condition with services competing to run.
 Pinning services to run on different cluster nodes towards different External RAs can increase performance and enhance simplicity.

 Writing Customized Services

 Common for all the components is that it is required to create a class implementing the components interface.
-Then you have to create a special jar containing the necessary plug-in classes and meta-data (described below), and deploy it to application server so it is included in the class-path.
+Then you have to create a special jar containing the necessary plug-in classes and meta-data (described below) and deploy it to the application server so it is included in the class-path.
 The next step is to create a service using the custom class and optionally the custom properties used by the component.
 The properties field has the same syntax as a regular Java property file.

 The Jar must contain meta-data that describes which classes implement which interfaces.
 This is necessary since EJBCA enumerates all implementations using the ServiceLoader facility of Java.
 For each implemented interface the Jar must contain a file named META-INF/services/name.of.interface, for example META-INF/services/org.ejbca.core.model.services.IWorker.
 Each such file should contain a list of implementing classes, one per line.
 For example: